MrKaish/OzrenBet/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> OzrenBet is a Sports Betting website which was made for a School Project for my Programming Class.
     <br>
 </p>